-When I was 19 years old I finished High School and sat my university entrance exam in Sri Lanka so I could then get a scholarship to study architecture.
-My teachers and my mother believed that I could be a doctor if I wanted to be and that was exactly what happened.
-Life is full of gifts and surprises, when I got selected into Medical School I left studying architecture to become a doctor.
+When I was 19 years old I finished high school and sat my university entrance exam in Sri Lanka so I could then get a scholarship to study architecture.
+Despite this, my teachers and my mother believed that I could be a doctor if I wanted to be, and that was exactly what happened, so when I got accepted into Medical School I left my architecture degree behind.

 Although I was happy to be studying medicine I had a hard time tapping into it because I did not feel satisfied.
 I was not using my creative skills, and I was yet to discover the creative and aesthetic side of medicine.
 So I decided to go to the UK to obtain my Medical Registration, and then I made Australia my home in 2008.

 Here I completed my internship with General Medicine, Obstetrics and Gynaecology and was doing Orthopaedics.
 In Western Australia, I had the opportunity to gain experience in Plastics and Reconstructive Surgery, General Surgery, Emergency Medicine, and so on.
 Then I became a GP and moved to Queensland.